zalyoung/gitlab-handbook/content/handbook/security/security-assurance/governance_and_field_security_team_charter.md

 ### Automation

 - Reduce manual efforts through automation and simplification of new and existing processes
-- Streamline and enhance Security Assurance tooling through native and custom built integrations
+- Streamline and enhance Security Assurance tooling through native and custom built integrations and products
-- Improve the effectiveness and efficiency of existing and new processes through automation.
+- Improve the effectiveness and efficiency of existing and new processes through automation
+- Champion an engineering mindset for Assurance processes and programs
 - Automate compliance controls and compliance control monitoring processes
 - Reduce the amount of time consumed by manual tasks.